 Tours are expensive in Norway.
 For example, a one-day trip from Bergen to Flam costs 1540 NOK.
 A guided tour adds additional expenses.

 The good aspect of this country is that its gold is its nature.
 And nature is open and accessible to everyone.
 If you don’t want or can’t spend money on tours, just hang out and hike in nature, walk on the streets (most cities have old town centres with beautiful wooden architecture), enjoy the numerous parks and do some people watching.

 I paid for a one-day trip from Bergen to Flam.
 Don’t recall how much it cost me but it that tour was one of the highlights of my trip.

 10 – Budget Tips for Travelling in

 Everything in Norway is cheaper if paid online.
 From bus tickets to sightseeing tours, the system in Norway is organized to prompt the client to pay online.

-In addition to the budget tips for food, you can also minimize your expenditures if you camp.
-It is allowed to camp wherever you want but better stay far from the farm houses.
+In addition to the budget tips for food, you can also minimise your expenditures if you camp.
+It is allowed to camp wherever you want but better stay far from the farmhouses.
 It is not that people will push you away.
 Just they like to keep their privacy.

 However, if you travel solo you probably wouldn’t camp in nature.

 Backpacking Norway alone is easy and safe!
 There are so many things to do in Norway!
 Do your research, make your decisions (because you will not be able to see everything you would like) and organise the logistics well in advance so you can enjoy your trip once you hit the road.